Little Sisters of the Abandoned Elderly

-Members dedicated themselves to the care of the elderly.
+Members dedicate themselves to the care of the elderly.

 This religious institute was founded in Barbastro, Spain, in 1872, by Saint Teresa of Jesus, and her collaborator Saturnino López Novoa.

 The sisters have houses in Africa, Europe and Latin America.
 The Generalate of the Congregation can be found in Valencia, Spain.

-On 31 December 2005 there are 2527 sisters in 210 communities.
+As of 31 December 2005 there were 2527 sisters in 210 communities.